aitos-io/BoAT-X-Framework/docs/en-us/BoAT_User_Guide_en.md

 This problem is generally caused by the command under target in the Makefile that does not start with Tab (ASCII code 0x09).
 Note that when you press the Tab key, the text editor may replace the Tab character with a number of spaces.
 The text editor should be set not to replace Tab with spaces.

 2. The prompt "curl/curl.h" cannot be found during compilation
 This problem is caused by the fact that curl and its development files are not installed in the system.
 For Host compilation on a Linux distribution, please note that only installing the curl package is not enough, you also need to install its development file package.
-The development file package has different names in different linux distributions, usually named similar to curl-devel, or libcurl.
+The development file package has different names in different Linux distributions, usually named similar to curl-devel, or libcurl.
 For details, please refer to the package management tool of the Linux distribution you are using.

 If curl is compiled with source code and is not installed in the system directory, you should specify its search path in external.env, and specify the path where the curl library is located when linking.